-- e) to take measures to facilitate the integration of migrants, with due respect to their cultures; - f) to put in place institutional frameworks and laws that effectively protect women and children migrants; - g) to adopt national action plans against racism that provide for the protection of migrants and are based on cooperation between government, employers, trade unions and civil society and ensure their implementation; - h) to identify, broadly disseminate and share good practices on migration; - to implement, their obligations under relevant ILO and UN Conventions, inter alia, ILO 111, CERD and the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families; - j) to urge cooperation among social partners, civil society and governments in effectively implementing the Durban Declaration and Programme of Action and the Outcome Document of the Durban Review Conference; - k) to combat and eliminate negative stereotyping of migrants in public discourse. - 5.
+- e) to take measures to facilitate the integration of migrants, with due respect to their cultures; - f) to put in place institutional frameworks and laws that effectively protect women and children migrants; - g) to adopt national action plans against racism that provide for the protection of migrants and are based on cooperation between government, employers, trade unions and civil society and ensure their implementation; - h) to identify, broadly disseminate and share good practices on migration; - i) to implement, their obligations under relevant ILO and UN Conventions, inter alia, ILO 111, CERD and the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families; - j) to urge cooperation among social partners, civil society and governments in effectively implementing the Durban Declaration and Programme of Action and the Outcome Document of the Durban Review Conference; - k) to combat and eliminate negative stereotyping of migrants in public discourse. - 5.
 The Working Groups invites ILO, IOM, OHCHR, UNDP, UNESCO, UNHCR, UNICEF, UN Women and all other relevant international, regional, interregional and subregional organizations to take further actions, regarding racism, racial discrimination, xenophobia and related intolerance linked to migration, in accordance with their mandates. - 6.
 The Working Group invites employers, trade unions, politicians and civil society to take action with regard to the problems of migration and its link to racism, racial discrimination, xenophobia and related intolerance. - 7.
 The Working Group recognizes that migration and associated increased labor mobility represent one of the long term solutions to labour and skills needs in evolving economies throughout the world.
-The Working Group believes that short-term crisis responses need to be taken in order to reinforce the long-term efforts to ensure adequate protection of the human rights of migrants in the context of a comprehensive approach to overcome the economic and financial crises.
-The Working Group believes that immediate measures and policy responses are required to mitigate the negative impact of the economic and financial crisis on the human rights and fundamental freedoms of migrant workers.
-In this regard the human rights of migrant workers should be guaranteed in particular in the context of the overall efforts to promote a comprehensive approach to overcome the economic and financial crisis.
-In this regard, the Working Group recommends three broad areas for intervention: - a) shoring up decent work conditions and protection of [all] migrant workers [regardless of their immigration status [in countries where they work/migrant employment countries];
+The Working Group believes that immediate measures and policy responses are required to mitigate the negative impact of [any] economic and/or financial crisis on the human rights and fundamental freedoms of migrant workers.
+In this regard the human rights of migrant workers should be guaranteed in particular in the context of the overall efforts to promote a comprehensive approach to overcome [the economic and financial] crises.
+In this regard, the Working Group recommends four broad areas for intervention, [in accordance with relevant United Nations conventions]: - a) shoring up [just, favorable and decent] work conditions and protection of migrant workers in destination countries; - b) taking measures to combat trafficking and forced labor of migrant workers, regardless of their immigration status;

-Deleted: -and vulnerable national workers-

-b) enhancing employment creation and social safety net protections for returning migrants in countries of origin and recognizing the importance of fostering international cooperation in this regard;

-c) using all appropriate legal and administrative means to repress racist [and xenophobic] acts of violence [or incitement to such acts] against foreigners, and to prosecute perpetrators of violent acts.
+- c) enhancing employment creation and social safety net protections for returning migrants in countries of origin and recognizing the importance of fostering international cooperation in this regard; - d) Taking all appropriate legal and administrative measures to prevent and combat the manifestations and acts of racism, racial discrimination, xenophobia and related intolerance against migrants, including on the basis of religion or belief, and to prosecute perpetrators of violent acts.
+Also emphasizing the necessity to appropriately address the stereotypes often applied to migrants.

-Deleted: 1

-Deleted: and xenophobia

-Deleted: to the fullest extent of the law